|Rewards Rating:||4.4 / 5|

 The United Club Infinite Card charges an annual fee of $525 per year, over five times that of the United Explorer Card.
 Budget-conscious cardholders may balk at such a high fee, but the card’s impressive ongoing rewards rate, sign-up bonus and lounge access perks can make the annual fee worth it for United loyalists who value luxury travel.
 Just be sure you’ll make use of the card’s benefits and don’t mind limiting your rewards to flights on United and its partner airlines; otherwise, the fee will be hard to justify.

 This gap widens significantly in year two, when sign-up bonuses are no longer in play.
-Based on our model of the average cardholder, we estimate around $195 in annual earnings with the United Explorer card while the Club Infinite card will end up costing the average cardholder about $200 per year (if you ignore the value of the card’s perks).
+Based on our model of the average cardholder and accounting for the annual fees, we estimate around $195 in annual earnings with the United Explorer card while the Club Infinite card will end up costing the average cardholder about $200 per year (if you ignore the value of the card’s perks).
 As a result, the card’s luxury perks – especially the included United Club membership – will be make-or-break for prospective applicants.

 |Card||Sign-up bonus||Average rewards earned||Annual fee||Total earned|

 |United Explorer Card||50,000 miles * 1.52 cents / mile = $760||$15,900 * 1.2 miles / dollar * 1.52 cents / mile = $290||$95 ($0 first year)||$1,050|

 |United Club Infinite Card||80,000 miles * 1.52 cents / mile = $1,216||$15,900 * 1.34 miles / dollar * 1.52 cents / mile = $324||$525||$1,015|

 United Explorer Card is currently offering 50,000 bonus miles after you spend $3,000 on purchases in the first three months